Indian shares rise as central bank outlines relief measures

 However, the RBI governor said the second COVID-19 wave was not "insurmountable" and that the future remained "bright".

 In Mumbai trading, financial stocks were the biggest boosts.
-The Nifty Bank Index rose 1.30%, while the Nifty PSU Bank Index gained 2.26%.
+The Nifty Bank Index (.NSEBANK) rose 1.30%, while the Nifty PSU Bank Index (.NIFTYPSU) gained 2.26%.

-HDFC Bank Ltd advanced 1.2% and was the top boost to the Nifty 50.
+HDFC Bank Ltd (HDBK.NS) advanced 1.2% and was the top boost to the Nifty 50.

 Our Standards: The Thomson Reuters Trust Principles.